This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 Although people in wheelchairs can use some paths in the Local Nature Reserve, many are steep or stepped.
 Maps, leaflets and entrance signage convey limited information about which paths are suitable for wheelchair users and people with visual or mobility difficulties.

-The Firrhill Centre on the fringes of Craiglockhart provides day and respite services for adults with physical and learning disabilities.
-Initial contacts suggest that the people who attend the Centre would enjoy spending time in the Local Nature Reserve.
+We have made initial contacts with some of the local services for people with physical and learning disabilities.
+Initial contacts suggest that the people who attend these services would enjoy spending time in the Local Nature Reserve.
 Education materials, using Total Communication principles, could be adapted from elsewhere.
 There could be opportunities for volunteer support.
-Reciprocally, the folk from the Centre have offered to make recommendations about making access, signage and publicity more ‘disability friendly’.

 During the summer of 2017, large groups of teenagers, communicating through social media, gathered most weekends at secluded locations in the Local Nature Reserve.
 Large quantities of litter (mostly empty cans of beer and cider) had to be removed after each ‘gathering’.
 Some graffiti was sprayed on fences and rubbish bins and there was some minor vandalism – wing mirrors broken and fences kicked down.
 The greatest concern, however, was for the health and safety of these young people.
 Inexperience with alcohol meant that some became intoxicated and had to be helped or carried down steep and muddy slopes by their friends.
 The local Community Police advised against any kind of active intervention but suggested that some drinking ‘dens’ could be made less attractive by breaking up fire pits and cutting back surrounding trees and bushes.